vltr/xrtr/docs/using.rst

 Using ``xrtr``
 ==============

-``xrtr`` is a fast (but can be faster) path router for Python written in Cython, primarily for web frameworks but it's flexible to be used with other conventions as well.
+``xrtr`` is a fast (and will be faster) path router for Python written in Cython, primarily for web frameworks but it's flexible to be used with other conventions as well.
 It is based on a compressed dynamic trie (radix tree) structure for efficient matching, with support for variables, endpoints, layered middlewares (or any other objects) and very fast speeds provided by a Cython optimization of the tree.

 The tree
 --------